 Know Your Rights

 Unlike defendant’s rights, which nearly everyone in the country can easily recite, very few people know what rights victims have.
 We are committed to changing this!
-On this page you will find Quicktools - a series of short videos that provide basic information about victims’ rights and how to protect those rights.
+Below, you will find Quicktools - a series of short videos about victims’ rights and how to protect those rights.
 As Boutros Boutros-Ghali stated “An essential element in protecting human rights [is] a widespread knowledge among the population of what their rights are and how they can be defended.”
 From knowing which rights exist to learning how to exercise them, protecting victims’ rights starts here with our Quicktools!

 The Right to Be Heard (3:53)